KF59874/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
-This analysis has been conducted to analyse schools within a school district based on how each school performed in Math and Reading.
-The data has been collected by conducting standardized testing across all grades at all schools within the district.
+This analysis has been conducted to see how different schools within a school district perform based on their students' results in standardized testing in Math and Reading.
+The results have been gathered using the marks in standardized testing.

-The schools have been compared based on capita per student (spending per student), school size (small, medium, large) and the type of school (Charter or District).
-The test grades from the standardized testing have been used to draw conclusions.
+The schools have then been compared based on capita per student (spending per student), school size (small, medium, large) and the type of school (Charter or District).

-Due to potential dishonesty during the Standardized Testing at *Thomas High School*, the analysis had to be performed a second time around, at which point the test results for grade 9 students at *Thomas High School* has been omitted to create more accurate results.
+Due to potential dishonesty during the standardized testing at *Thomas High School*, the analysis had to be performed a second time around, at which point the test results for grade 9 students at *Thomas High School* have been omitted to create more accurate results.

 ## Results

 ### How is the district summary affected?
+Due to potential dishonesty during the standardized testing at *Thomas High School*, the analysis was conducted twice.
+The second time, the data for all grade 9 students at *Thomas High School* was replaced and omitted from the calculations of the analysis.

+The district results have changed due to omitting the data values.
+See below

 ### How is the school summary affected?
 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ### How does replacing the ninth-grade scores affect the following: